 “The problem of poverty and hunger cannot be solved through just food, clothing or shelter,” said Jeffrey Martin, professional food stylist and Food Photo Affair founder.
 “Instead, we know that people are the solution, and we believe in The Hunger Project’s principles of transformative leadership, gender equality, sustainability and empowered social transformation to combat these global challenges.”

-Hosted at the Meritage Resort and Spa, the weekend-long Food Photo Affair begins with optional excursions around the Napa Valley on Thursday, Nov.
-5 and opening ceremonies on Friday, Nov.
-6. The conference continues with keynotes, workshops, demonstrations and networking through Sunday, Nov.
-8, when it concludes with a grand awards ceremony.
+Hosted at the Meritage Resort and Spa, the weekend-long Food Photo Affair begins with optional excursions around the Napa Valley on Friday, Nov.
+19. The conference continues with keynotes, workshops, demonstrations and networking through Sunday, Nov.
+21, when it concludes with a grand awards ceremony.

 Early bird registrants who purchase their three-day conference pass before Jan.
 10 will pay just $750, with the first 150 attendees receiving access to a complimentary three-course wine dinner in the resort’s Estate Wine Cave.
 Photography exhibition entries range from $20 for one entry to $25 for five entries.
 (Yes, you read that right: $25 for five entries.)